 Alys says, "Be a consistent carer, water evenly and regularly.
 Don't go for drown and drought.
 Also never let a pot sit in a saucer of water for more than an hour.
 You are drowning your plant otherwise.

 "If you're unsure how much your specific plant needs and how regularly, take a look at the care instructions that usually come with a new plant.
 Failing that, have a search online."

 Get decorative with your plants

-Alys tells us adding pebbles, 'Helps lock in water and stops it being lost to evaporation and, to some extent, this helps to stop compost gnats, those annoying little flies that you often get with houseplants.
-They are looking to lay their eggs in damp organic matter and grit is far from that.'
+Alys tells us, "Adding pebbles helps lock in water and stops it being lost to evaporation.
+To some extent, this helps to stop compost gnats - those annoying little flies that you often get with houseplants.
+They are looking to lay their eggs in damp organic matter and grit is far from that."

 If you go away on holiday

 If you're going away on holiday for a few days but can't get anyone to come in and look after your plants, don't fret.